All Episodes

 I mean, Ted Kennedy voted against the war resolution, and two days later gives a speech in which he says, Iraq has WMD.

-I admit it's a danger, but they're uh way short of war that we can we can deal with the situation.
+I admit it's a danger, but they're way short of war that we can deal with this situation.

 And of course, the mainstream media wouldn't call him on it.

-They won't, you know, I was at a debate last ther Saturday in Arizona, and Howard Dean, in response to a question, literally said, I believe that Bush lied.
+I was at a debate last Saturday in Arizona, and Howard Dean, in response to a question, literally said, I believe that Bush lied.

-And I I and I said, Well, you know, Howard, to be consistent, then you've got to say something about all these Democrats who repeated what what Bush said.
+And I said, well, you know, Howard, to be consistent, then you've got to say something about all these Democrats who repeated what Bush said.

 And you know what he told me?

-In front of three thousand people at Arizona State University.
+In front of 3,000 people at Arizona State University.

-He said they did it because Bush told them it.
+He said they did it because Bush told them it - told them that they had WMD.

 They didn't come to their own independent conclusion.

-He said basically Bush told these guys, and they were all duped by Bush.
+He said, basically, Bush told these guys, and they're all duped by Bush.

-Now, Carl, you admit in this book that one of the tactic was not replying to this and other lies, distortions, and even criticism.
+Now, Carl, you admit in this book that one of the tactical errors was not replying to this and other lies, distortions, and even criticism.

 Why?

-This one was look, I I I should have in the middle of two thousand three signed, you know, taken and and and and sounded the warning bell.
+This one was, look, I should have, in the middle of 2003, taken and sounded the warning bell, but I didn't.

 I was preoccupied with the coming campaign and the pressure of the West Wing, and I didn't see how damaging it was.

-I did raise the issue, and we talked about it, but it's you know, there were a number of reasons for our inaction.
+I did raise the issue, and we talked about it, but there were a number of reasons for our inaction.

 One was people would say, well, it's beneath the dignity of the president to refute such outlandish charges.

-You know, if you if you wrestle with pigs, you give muddy.
+If you wrestle with pigs, you get muddy.

 And then another one was it would look defensive.

-And the third one, frankly, was that people were just worn down by the Iraq war debate.
+And the third one, frankly, was people were just worn down by the Iraq war debate.

-I mean, the fact that that that there weren't stockpiles was a blow, and some White House aides simply wanted to avoid the topic and hope that that that if we didn't say anything, it would evaporate.
+I mean, the fact that there weren't stockpiles was a blow, and some White House aides simply wanted to avoid the topic and hope that if we didn't say anything, it would evaporate.

 And I should have said at the time, this is my responsibility.

-And I and what was amazing was I knew I remembered, you know, obviously this was in my consciousness when I sat down to write the book about this being damaging.
+And what was amazing was I knew, I remembered, obviously this was in my consciousness when I sat down to write the book about this being damaging.

 Exactly.

-They still I my opinion here, but I just still think they had not gotten over what they thought was an election being stolen in two thousand.
+My opinion here, but I still think they had not gotten over what they thought was an election being stolen in 2000.

-And I think that this this was a coordinated effort to discredit.
+And I think that this was a coordinated effort to discredit.

-I'm fifty-nine years old, and I'm I'm not naive enough to think this has never happened before, but in my lifetime, it was the first time during Iraq, and I think a lot of other things that that uh similar approaches were tried by the Democrats where they actually sought the defeat of the United States militarily for their own political gain.
+And I think a lot of other things that similar approaches were tried by the Democrats where they actually sought the defeat of the United States militarily for their own political gain.

 They didn't want to saddle themselves with it.